 As of the end of October, 102 signatures have been gathered.
 The Power Lines Committee must have a minimum of 175 households to be able to officially begin the process with the DWP.

 The natural beauty, safety, peace, tranquility and values of our historic oasis would be greatly enhanced by taking these systems underground.
 Download the petition, sign and send the form to Shel Brucker at firstname.lastname@example.org.

 As committee member Shel Brucker writes, “We have nothing to lose and everything to gain.”
 Please give the future of Crestwood Hills your consideration and sign the underground petition today.

 Editor's Note: This article first ran in the Fall 2017 issue of Views that was distributed to resident mailboxes at the beginning of October.
 It has been updated to reflect the latest number of signatures gathered.

 The 2017 CHA Block Party and Softball Game is on!
 The event will take place on Sunday, October 15th from 2–6pm in Crestwood Hills Park.

 We're excited about the return of the famous Fall Classic Eastside vs. Westside Softball Game Matchup and that Greg Schultz, former board member and chief softball organizer, will be back to run the show.
-There will be free team t-shirts for anyone wishing to play softball.
+There will be FREE team t-shirts for anyone wishing to play softball—all ages and skill levels are welcome!
 Other activities will include a temporary tattoo booth featuring special Crestwood Hills temporary tattoos to mix and match.
 Whether or not you consider yourself a softball fan, there will be something for everyone!
-Come show your neighborhood spirit and hang with your neighbors for an afternoon of food, fun and games.